haqueb2/ExonCalculator/README.md

 ### Installation

-1. For MacOS, download mysql using Homebrew: 'brew install mysql'
+1. For MacOS, download mysql using Homebrew: `brew install mysql`
-2. Download the Jupyter Notebook file: data_reformatting_script.ipynb
+2. Download the shell script file: exon_length.sh

 ### Usage
-Prepare your input data file named data.csv with the required columns: 'Hugo_Symbol', 'Amino_Acid_Position', 'Reference_Amino_Acid', 'Variant_Amino_Acid', 'Codon_Change', and 'Genomic_Position'.
+Prepare your input data file named "nm_numbers.txt" with

-Run the script using Jupyter Notebook.
+Run the script in terminal with:

-The script will process the data, generate results, and save them in an Excel file named data_reformat_results.xlsx.
+The script will process the data, generate results, and save them in an Excel file named "output.csv".

 ### Contributing
 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.